Calvert County Health Department

 How can you reduce your risk?

-• All adults over age 50 should have a colon cancer screening generally with a colonoscopy (link to fact sheet)
+• All adults over age 45 should have a colon cancer screening generally with a colonoscopy

-• Eat a balanced diet that is low in fat and high in fiber and calcium.
-Aspirin or calcium may reduce risk, but check with your doctor before taking any regular pills or supplements.
+• Eat a balanced diet that is low in fat and high in fiber and calcium

 Related Links: